Transmission of Hep C

 Currently in Australia, the greatest risk for the transmission of hepatitis C is through blood-to-blood contact involving the sharing, or re-using of injecting equipment such as needles and syringes.
 Other injecting equipment, surfaces used for mixing up, disposal containers, hands and puncture sites can become contaminated during the injecting process and also pose a risk of transmission.
 Some people who have only injected drugs once or twice in their life have become infected with hepatitis C. Some people choose other ways of consuming drugs, such as snorting or swallowing.

-If you do inject drugs, there are ways you can reduce your risk of hepatitis C and other infections passed on by blood to blood contact such as HIV and hepatitis B. If you inject drugs, always wash your hands, wipe down the preparation area and always inject with:
+If you do inject drugs, there are ways you can reduce your risk of hepatitis C and other infections passed on by blood to blood contact such as HIV and hepatitis B. If you inject drugs, always wash your hands, wipe down the preparation area 1 part bleach to 10 parts water and always inject with:

 - clean hands (wash your hands thoroughly);